 Form Number(s): None.

-Type of Review: Regular (revision and extension of currently approved information collection).
+Type of Review: Regular (extension of currently approved information collection).

 Affected Public: Not-for-profit institutions; state, local, or tribal government; business or other for-profit organizations.

 Estimated Number of Respondents: 130.

 Estimated Time per Response: Performance Interim reports, 4 hours, 30 minutes; final reports, 7 hours, 45 minutes and Administrative Interim reports, 4 hours; final reports, 7 hours.

 Estimated Total Annual Burden Hours: 3,475.

 Estimated Total Annual Cost to Public: $0 in recordkeeping/reporting costs.

 Comments are invited on: (a) Whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility; (b) the accuracy of the agency's estimate of the burden (including hours and cost) of the proposed collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; and (d) ways to minimize the burden of the collection of information on respondents, including through the use of automated collection techniques or other forms of information technology.

 Comments submitted in response to this notice will be summarized and/or included in the request for OMB approval of this information collection; they also will become a matter of public record.